Building a Stopwatch App in SwiftUI

 -

-to arrange our elements vertically. -
+We use a VStackto arrange our elements vertically.

-view displays the current time. -
+The Textview displays the current time.

 Two buttons allow the user to start/stop and reset the stopwatch.